bitboxer/bitboxer.de/_posts/2015-06-28-newsletters.md

 important news of the week?
 This freed lots of time that I could use for other things.

-Today my RSS reader has under 50 subscriptions, where most of them only post something once a month.
+Today my RSS reader has under 50 subscriptions, most of them only post something once a month.
 A handful of them are still news sites.
 Sites I really enjoy reading on a daily basis.
 The rest is done through those newsletters.
 Every Sunday morning I grab a hot chocolate and open the newsletter folder of my email app and start reading them.
 And after 30 minutes I am done and up to date again.

 Another positive side effect: I'm not lured into reading some comments discussing the links on reddit or hacker news.
 Most times reading those comments